Certificate in American Indian Studies

 Students of American Indian studies go on to successful careers in administration, advising, academics, advocacy, the arts, business, community outreach, consulting, education, government, health or health education, journalism, library science, literacy programming, lobbying, management, politics, publishing, school counseling, social work, research, and many more.

-Students are required to declare the American Indian studies (AIS) certificate.
-To begin the certificate declaration process, students must fill out the Certificate Program Application form and bring it to room 316 Ingraham Hall.
+To begin the certificate declaration process, students must submit the Certificate Program Application form to the American Indian Studies office.
 Students should contact the AIS certificate advisor to obtain the form and to obtain more details about the program.
 The certificate is open to Special students and undergraduate students regardless of the college of enrollment.

 |Introduction to American Indian Studies:|